-Provided it follows the general requirements (as set forth in section 999.323), a business that maintains a password-protected account with a consumer may verify the consumer's identity through its existing authentication practices for the account (as long as it also requires the consumer to reauthenticate themselves before disclosing or deleting the consumer's data).
-A business may not comply with a consumer's request to know or request to delete, however, if it suspects "fraudulent or malicious activity on or from the password-protected account," until further verification procedures determine that the consumer request is authentic and the consumer making the request is the person about whom the business has collected information.2 the consumer's request, except as required to comply with section 999.317."
-Id.
-Section 999.317 addresses training and record-keeping.
+Provided it follows the general requirements (as set forth in section 999.323), a business that maintains a passwordprotected account with a consumer may verify the consumer's identity through its existing authentication practices for the account (as long as it also requires the consumer to reauthenticate themselves before disclosing or deleting the consumer's data).
+A business may not comply with a consumer's request to know or request to delete, however, if it suspects "fraudulent or malicious activity on or from the password-protected account," until further verification procedures determine that the consumer request is authentic and the consumer making the request is the person about whom the business has collected information.